simeononsecurity/simeononsecurity.ch/README.md

 ## Domains Built with This Source

-Our website has been used to build the following domains:
+This source code has been used to build the following domains:

 - [https://simeononsecurity.com](https://simeononsecurity.com)
 - [https://simeononsecurity.ch](https://simeononsecurity.ch)